 Editor’s Note 8: Further details on Common reader function is to be discussed by RAN1 and RAN2.

-AIoT RAN node function: a function residing in AIoT RAS.
+AIoT RAN node function: a function residing in AIoT RAN.
 It contains e.g. the control of the AIoT radio resources used towards the AIoT device.

 Editor’s Note 9: further details are FFS.
 Note that “control of AIoT radio resources” does not necessarily imply dynamic configuration of resources but could also rely on static assignment of resources by means of OAM.
 Aspects concerning coordination of the Upper Layer functions (e.g. Inventory, Command) e.g. in case these functions have to be performed over a multitude of instances of the Common Reader Function are FFS.

+AIoT-enabled UE: a UE which connects to AIoT-enabled gNB via NR-Uu, and it holds common reader function to communicate with AIoT device by means of AIoT radio.

+AIoT-enabled gNB: a gNB with necessary enhancement to support AIoT, e.g. authorization and resource management for the AIoT-enabled UE.
+AIoT-enabled gNB is also able to support the legacy NR UE.

+Figure 6.3.x Logical System Architecture for AIoT, Topology 1

-Figure 6.3-1: Logical System Architecture for AIoT.
+Figure 6.3.y Logical System Architecture for AIoT, Topology 2

-Editor’s Note 9: whether the logical system architecture above is applied to topology 2 to be discussed in next meeting.